Home Properties Rentals Guides to France Services Directory French News

 Table: Ordinary Rights of Inheritance

 Thus, if you die leaving no surviving spouse or children, but one of your parents is still alive then, in the absence of inheritance planning measures having been taken by you, they will be entitled to 1/4 of your estate.
-Two parents alive, and their entitlement is 1/2 of your estate.
+If you leave two parents alive their entitlement is 1/2 of your estate.

 In the absence of any parents still alive, your brothers and sisters (or their children if they are deceased) have an entitlement.